AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

     ```

    [//]: # (@formatter:on)
-1. Now, your test fails because the properties were altered, you have to adjust it.
+1. Now, your test fails because the properties were changed, so you have to adjust it.
 1. It turns out that another test relied on the total number of movie ratings.
-You have to either remove one of the test
+You must either remove one of the test
    instances, or change the definition of the failing test.

    [//]: # (@formatter:off)